 Select both shapes that make up the pigs ear.
 Duplicate the shapes, then choose Shape ▸ Flip Horizontally.
 Move them in position to be the opposite pig's ear.
 Use guides to get things lined up perfectly.

 Now give the pig's head a little reflection.
 Draw out a light pink oval and move it towards the top left of the pig's head.
 The oval seen here has an pink fill with an opacity of 45%.
 The color opacity can be changed in the colors palette.

 Choose Shape ▸ Convert to Bezier Shape.
-Using the Bezier Anchor Select Tool, modify the position of the anchor points to make the oval follow the curve of the pigs head.
+Using the Bezier Anchor Select Tool (keyboard shortcut A), modify the position of the anchor points to make the oval follow the curve of the pigs head.

 Duplicate the shape you just created.
 Change its color to an even lighter pink and decrease its size so it fits within the first oval.